-The economic crisis has affected many companies here in the US, and as a result, many companies are slashing their 401k match and other benefits to conserve cash.
+The economic crisis has affected many companies here in the US, and as a result, many companies are slashing their 401(k) match and other benefits to conserve cash.

 Should You Contribute to a 401k Without an Employer Match?

-In most cases it is still a good idea to contribute to a 401k plan, even without an employer match.
-Here are a few benefits to continuing your 401k contributions:
+In most cases, it is still a good idea to contribute to a 401(k) plan, even without an employer match.
+Here are a few benefits to continuing your 401(k) contributions:

-- Automatic and guaranteed savings.
-401k contributions are made automatically with each paycheck – you never have to worry about transferring money, writing a check, mailing a letter, etc. Automation guarantees you will make your investment on time.
+401(k) contributions are made automatically with each paycheck – you never have to worry about transferring money, writing a check, mailing a letter, etc. Automation guarantees you will make your investment on time.

 It is usually a good option to continue contributing to a 401k without an employer match, but there are some other factors you need to keep in mind.

 Expenses and fees

 Many 401(k) plans have higher fees than you will find for comparable funds outside of the 401(k) plan.
 You may find it less expensive to invest on your own than through your 401(k) plan.
 If that is the case, look into investing in an IRA so you can continue investing in a tax-advantaged retirement plan.